Efficient Cookstoves to Mitigate Global Warming and Contribute to Poverty Alleviation in Cambodia

 March 2010 – March 2011

-The objective of efficient cookstoves in Cambodia is to reduce fuel consumption through production and distribution of Lao cook stoves in six provinces throughout Cambodia.
+The objective of efficient cookstoves in Cambodia is to reduce fuel consumption through production and distribution of Lao cook stoves in nine provinces of Cambodia.
 Part of the larger Cambodian Firewood Saving Project (CFSP), this project avoids emissions from direct combustion while also protecting local forest ecosystems through increasing the efficiency of traditional wood-fuel stoves.

 Ninety Percent of the Cambodian population depend daily on fuel for cooking purposes.
 In addition to fuel conservation, the Cookstoves emit less airborne particles like Carbon Monoxide to improve the living conditions of the users.
 Benefits have been shown to positively affect women more proportionally than men through decreasing ill health within the home, saving the time to collect fuel wood and cooking, and reducing the cost of purchased fuel.
 Additionally, economic opportunities are created through production distribution and management opportunities.